BroadbandForum/usp/specification/extensions/iot/index.md

 ##### Threshold trigger

-In cases where not only the actual value is of interest, but also important to know if a predefined threshold is reached or undershot, the `LevelSensor` object can be extended with threshold parameters.
-Once the `LowLevel` or `HighLevel` parameter is `true`, it will remain `true` until the device is reset or the condition no longer exists.
+In cases where not only the actual value is of interest, but also important to know if a predefined threshold is reached or undershot, the `LevelSensor` Object can be extended with threshold Parameters.
+Once the `LowLevel` or `HighLevel` Parameter is `true`, it will remain `true` until the device is reset or the condition no longer exists.
 This will depend on the particular device.

 | Parameter            | Type    | R/W  | Description                              |
 | -------------------- | ------- | ---- | ---------------------------------------- |